...

 Final Thoughts

-Compared to more popular analytics methods, customer cohort analysis tends to be more long-term and can provide slower feedback.
+Of course, we must compare this to more popular analytics methods.
+Customer cohort analysis tends to be more long-term and can provide slower feedback.
 It’s not a one-off analysis.
 Instead, it allows you to see patterns and insights on trends regarding customer behavior.

-It takes time to observe, gather, and analyze data, which you will then translate into actual marketing and advertising strategies.
+It takes time to observe, gather, and analyze data.
+You will then translate these insights into actual marketing and advertising strategies.

 However, customer cohort analysis can be very rewarding in the sense that it provides real-world, reliable insights regarding customer behavior.
 It shows you ways to save money (ads, loyalty programs) in areas where you don’t need to spend, and also where you need to increase your investment.